Fellowships

 UKRI Future Leaders Fellowship

-***Please note there is an internal selection process for this scheme which will have deadlines significantly before the UKRI submission deadline. ***
+Please note that this scheme involves an internal selection process with deadlines that fall well in advance of the UKRI submission deadline.

-Grant amount - No limit but costs must be justified.
-For 4 years, with possibility to extend for a further 3 years.
+Grant amount: no limit but costs must be justified.
+For four years, with the possibility to extend for a further three years.

 Eligibility